rtgodwin/rtgodwin.github.io/_docs/session3.md

 - In an upper room, a chest in pretty good condition.
 As soon as PC approached, is grappled by a [Mimic](https://roll20.net/compendium/dnd5e/Mimic#content)

 ## Basement
-- Zombie here.
+- Zombie.
 Two graves, Lif and Falenas.

 ## Banshee
 - Attic room contains Banshee.
 She hired an assassin to kill Lif, who also killed her and robbed the place.